 She writes from an old stone home in Bucks County Pennsylvania, where she lives with her husband, musician/producer Matt Balitsaris and a revolving group of semi-domesticated animals.
 She records her essays at Maggie’s Farm Recording Studio, home for many years to Palmetto Records, and conveniently located in the majestic old bank barn in her backyard.
 The guitar music that introduces Listen Well’s monthly offerings is played and produced by Matt Balitsaris.
 Her essays are edited by Aina Barten, former editor for Orion Magazine.

 Margaret’s essays, apart from those on Listen Well, can be found in various journals and Magazines including, Parabola, Spirituality and Health, Cezanne’s Carrot, Read the Spirit, Day 1, Big Muddy and Contemplative Journal.

 "Hope is impossible to drown; just when you think it has sunk to the bottom, up it pops in another location."

 Margaret’s plays include: The Hummingbird’s Tour, produced at the Bucks County Playhouse, and Off-Broadway at the Theater at St. Clements .The View From Here, produced Off-Broadway at the Lambs Theater, and published by Samuel French, Sightseeing, produced at the Quintero Theater, NYC, received a professional reading at the Bay Street Theater, and winner of the Berrilla Kerr Award, Il Corvo, Charlotte Rep. new play finalist.
 Spill of light, professional reading at the New Jersey Playwrights Theater and the The Meadow Lands, Professional reading People’s Light and Theater Company.

-Her book, To Hear The Forest Sing, is now available for purchase at Amazon and Barns and Noble.
+Her book, To Hear The Forest Sing, is now available for purchase at Bookshop.org, Amazon and Barnes and Noble.